technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab1.md

 By completing this exercise, participants will learn:

-\- How to upload and integrate a knowledge base to enhance the bot's functionality.
+- How to upload and integrate a knowledge base to enhance the bot's functionality.

-\- Steps to customize conversation start messages for a more engaging user experience.
+- Steps to customize conversation start messages for a more engaging user experience.

-\- Techniques to update fallback responses for better handling of unsupported queries.
+- Techniques to create topics for automating agent responses.

 # Exercise 4: Automating Support Ticket Creation with Power Automate